My Personal Invitation To You

 South of Ridgway

-South of Ridgway is Ouray, Colorado, a charming, old west style town.
-South of Ouray is the Million Dollar Highway, that runs along the edge of a steep canyon.
+South of Ridgway is Ouray, Colorado, a charming, old west-style town.
+South of Ouray is the Million Dollar Highway, which runs along the edge of a steep canyon.
 The outside lane is one of the scariest drives I have ever made.